shapr/ScannedInAvianReadingGroup/APhilosophyOfSoftwareDesign/darius.md

 simplifications elsewhere in the application, and (c) pulling the complexity down simplifies the class's interface.
 Remember that the goal is to minimize overall system complexity."

+## Chapter 9 - Better together or better apart?

+"when it makes sense to bring pieces of code together and when it makes sense to separate them."

+### 9.1 Bring together if information is shared

+### 9.2 Bring together if it will simplify the interface

+### 9.3 Bring together to eliminate duplication

+### 9.4 Separate general-purpose and special-purpose code

+"Red flag: repetition"

+### 9.5 Example: insertion cursor and selection

+"one project team took this approach.
+The object stored two positions in the file, along with booleans indicating which end was the cursor and whether the selection existed."

+"Red flag: special-general mixture" ... "when a general-purpose mechanism also contains code specialized for a particular use of that mechanism"

+### 9.6 Example: separate class for logging

+### 9.7 Example: editor undo mechanism

+### 9.8 Splitting and joining methods

+"The best way is by factoring out a subtask into a separate method" ...
+"If you make a split of this form and then find yourself flipping back and forth between the parent and child to understand how they work together, that is a red flag"

+"The second way... is to split it into two separate methods... makes sense if the original method had an overly complex interface because it tried to do multiple things"

+"There are also situations where a system can be made simpler by joining methods together."

+"Red flag: conjoined methods... if you can't understand the implementation of one method without also understanding that of another"

+## Chapter 10 - Define errors out of existence